ClareBee/portfolio-site/blog_posts/2020-06-04-accessibility_basics.md

 ### 12. Don't Rely on Colour

-**Why?** People who are colour blind or screen-reader users may not be able to tell the difference between different colours, so make sure you don't rely on colour alone to convey meaning.
+**Why?** People who are colourblind or screen-reader users may not be able to spot the difference between colours, so make sure you don't rely on colour alone to convey meaning.
 Instead, include cues and meaningful labels, and double-check that your design communicates what you want it to, even in grayscale!

 ---

 ### 13. Short Sentences

 **Why?** Longer sentences (over 20 words) are much harder for readers to understand.
-The optimal line length is often judged to be 65 characters.
+The optimal line length is often judged to be around 65 characters.
 If you're using fixed-width fonts, you can set this using CSS!
 [MeyerWeb](https://meyerweb.com/eric/thoughts/2018/06/28/what-is-the-css-ch-unit/)

 ```css
 p {